 Definitions

-Urban areas Are high densely populated areas with high concentration of people, buildings, and other infrastructure.
+| Urban areas | Densely populated regions with a high concentration of people, buildings, and other infrastructure. |

-Hereditary disease Is a disease passed down from parents to children through genes.
+| Hereditary disease | A medical condition passed from parents to children through genetic inheritance. |

-Hail is a type of precipitation that consists of solid ice balls.
+| Hail | A form of precipitation made up of solid ice balls. |

-Premature death Is a death that occurs before an average life expectancy.
+| Premature death | Death that occurs before reaching the average life expectancy. |